intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/theory.md

 7   1    1      3    3:3:3:0       yes    4000,0000 800,0000

 ```
-In the exemplary output from the `lscpu -e` there is a dual socket platform with 2 physical CPUs each of which has 2 cores and *HyperThreading* enabled.
+In the example output from the `lscpu -e` there is a dual socket platform with 2 physical CPUs each of which has 2 cores and *HyperThreading* enabled.
 Output shows that:

 * Logical CPUs 0 and 4 are execution threads on core 0 on the socket 0
 * Logical CPUs 1 and 5 are execution threads on core 1 on the socket 0